 He grew up in West London and started playing the drums at five before pursuing a music career in 1970.
 He is popularly known as a drummer and lead singer of Genesis, a rock band formed in 1967.

-Collins’ success in music came in the 1980s after releasing his solo albums Face Value, Hello, I Must Be Going, No Jacket Required, and …But Seriously.
+Collins’s success in music came in the 1980s with the release of his solo albums Face Value (UK #1), Hello, I Must Be Going (UK #2), No Jacket Required (#1 internationally), and …But Seriously (UK #1 for 15 weeks).

 12. Alison Moyet

-Alison Moyet is a British pop singer and songwriter best known for her rich bluesy voice.
+British pop singer and songwriter Alison Moyet is best known for her rich bluesy voice.
 She grew up in Basildon, Essex, England, and after school, she trained as a piano tuner.

-Moyet’s late 70s and early 80s introduced her to various bands.
+Moyet’s career in the late ’70s and early ’80s introduced her to various bands.
 Thanks to the duo Yazoo in 1982, she rose to fame, releasing several hits and two albums.
 Moyet left Yazoo in 1983 and formed two other teams.

 In 1984, she began her solo career and released Alf, her debut solo album.
-The album had three successful hits, “All Cried Out,” “Love Resurrection,” and “Invisible.”
+The album had three successful songs, “All Cried Out,” “Love Resurrection,” and “Invisible.”
+She continued releasing other big UK hits that made her popular in the 1980s.

 13. Samantha Fox

-Samantha Fox is a British pop singer famous in the 80s and early 90s.
+Next we have Samantha Fox, British pop singer famous in the 1980s and early ’90s.
 She grew up in Mile End, East London, and took an interest in music at three years old.

 Fox formed her first pop band at 14 years, and at 16, she released her first single in 1983 after signing a record deal with Lamborghini Records.